Coaching

 3. Aerobic System

-Ultimately these systems describe the metabolic pathways available to replace ATP concentrations.
-In the glycolytic system, as hydrogen ion concentrations increase, enzyme activity decreases and glucose or glycogen breaks down to pyruvate to provide energy.
+These systems describe the metabolic pathways available to replace ATP concentrations.
+As hydrogen ion concentrations increase in the glycolytic system, enzyme activity decreases, and glucose or glycogen breaks down to pyruvate to provide energy.

-To design an effective program, knowledge of your sport/event and how these energy systems affect success in that sport/event is critical to making improvements.
+To design an effective program, knowledge of your sport/event and how these energy systems affect success in that sport/event is critical to improving.

-The next topic requiring some attention is that of understanding the 4 body systems that must be developed with your training.
+The next topic requiring some attention is understanding the four body systems that must be developed with your training.

 The Neuromuscular System

-This system consists of the elements of the Central Nervous System that control skeletal muscle activity as well as muscle tissue that is involved in creating force production during athletic performance.
-The degree of effectiveness of the Central Nervous System is the single greatest factor in performance.
-Developing the neuromuscular system should be the most important focus of your training.
-This system must be trained in the absence of fatigue in order to elicit the best results.
+This system consists of the elements of the central nervous system that control skeletal muscle activity and muscle tissue that is involved in creating force production during athletic performance.
+The degree of effectiveness of the Central Nervous System is the single performance factor.
+Developing the neuromuscular system should be the essential focus of your training.
+This system must be trained in the absence of fatigue to elicit the best results.
 Despite its importance, this system is widely underdeveloped in most programs.

 The Neuroendocrine System

-This system operates by releasing hormones into the blood stream during exercise.
-By having certain hormones in the blood stream, strength development, recovery from workouts and other metabolic functions are significantly enhanced.
-So certain types of exercise produce clear responses to the endocrine system where effectively designed training can result in marked improvement in performance.
+This system operates by releasing hormones into the bloodstream during exercise.
+By having certain hormones in the bloodstream, strength development, recovery from workouts, and other metabolic functions are significantly enhanced.
+Certain types of exercise produce clear responses to the endocrine system, where effectively designed training can result in a marked performance improvement.

 The Musculoskeletal System

-This system consists of the muscle tissue responsible for force production, connective tissue and the bones.
-It is important to note that force created and force applied are not the same.
-The musculoskeletal system facilitates the transformation of created force to applied force.
+This system consists of the muscle tissue responsible for force production, connective tissue, and bones.
+It is important to note that the force created, and the force applied is not the same.
+The musculoskeletal system facilitates the transformation of a created force into the applied force.

-It is critical to develop postural stability as well as postural alignment in order to enable efficient movement patterns as well as prevent injuries.
+It is critical to develop postural stability and postural alignment to enable efficient movement patterns and prevent injuries.

 The Proprioceptive System

 This system's job is to sense and provide the body with information concerning body position, movement, and coordinative abilities.
-Many movements and actions in speed development, as well as in athletic performance as a whole, are considered reflexive.
-Thus they are reliant on proprioceptive function.
-Athletes who can quickly and easily respond to their body position and movement are at a decisive advantage in regards to overall skill development and therefore performance.
+Many activities and actions in speed development, as well as in athletic performance as a whole, are considered reflexive.
+Thus, they are reliant on proprioceptive function.
+Athletes who can quickly and efficiently respond to their body position and movement are decisive in overall skill development and performance.

 Conclusion

-Because all 5 of these systems contribute to speed and performance all of them must be developed.
-There is a level of interconnectedness between all 5 systems.
-So in developing one system, you will likely be developing others at the same time.
+Because all five of these systems contribute to speed and performance, all of them must be developed.
+There is a level of interconnectedness between all five systems.
+So, in developing one system, you will be developing others at the same time.
 This does not change the fact that your speed development program must address all of these systems with some degree of planned balance.
-This balance in training is just as important to overall speed gains as the development of any one system in particular.
+This balance in training is just as important to overall speed gains as any system development in particular.

-It is important to consider the demands of your sport/event, the age (training and otherwise) of your athletes, skill level, etc. in order to determine the most appropriate balance of activities.
+It is important to consider the demands of your sport/event, the age (training and otherwise) of your athletes, skill level, etc. to determine the most appropriate balance of activities.

 Article Reference